muratk3n/thirdwave/en/tweets/2020/week18b.md

 ---

 *The Expanse* last season sucked.
-They shouldn't have saved it (almost canceled, last year)
+They shouldn't have saved this show (almost got canceled, last year)

 *2020-4-28 17:5:8*